Updated: Nov 17

-Im a huge lover of built in furniture and its ability to elevate even the most ordinary of rooms.
-Aside from the obvious storage benefits, built in furniture can also make a room feel more considered and stylish.
-In today's post I'm looking back to when I hacked a pair of IKEA's bargain BRUSALI cabinets into built-in alcove units for under £150.
-I'm reluctant to call this one a tutorial because a) I made it up as I went along! and b) I had to adapt the units to work in my tricky front room (more on that in a minute) which didn't really have proper alcoves as such.
-I was however, really pleased with the outcome and as I know many of you DIY home decor fans are always on the lookout for IKEA hack tips and tricks I thought I'd share this project in case some of it is useful.
+I'm a huge lover of built-in furniture and its ability to elevate even the most ordinary of rooms.
+Aside from the obvious home storage and organisation benefits, built-in furniture can also make a room feel more considered and stylish.
+In today's post, I'm looking back to when I hacked a pair of IKEA's bargain BRUSALI cabinets into built-in alcove units for under £150.
+I'm reluctant to call this one a tutorial because a) I made it up as I went along! and b) I had to adapt the units to work in my tricky front room (more on that in a minute) that didn't really have proper alcoves as such.
+I was, however, really pleased with the outcome and as I know, many of you DIY home decor fans are always on the lookout for IKEA hacks and DIY tips and tricks I thought I'd share this project in case some of it is useful.

 I decided to create a focal point in the room to add some character and make it feel more like a room with purpose, as opposed to a thoroughfare with a sofa and TV thrown in.
 We had a local builder put the faux chimney breast in and I upcycled a mantlepiece and cast iron fireplace insert (both from Facebook Marketplace).
 This definitely helped and I loved having a mantle to decorate (especially at xmas as OTT mantle displays are one of my fave things to create!
 See pic below) but we needed more storage for the fifty million kids' toys that were always lying around so I decided to put some alcove cabinets in.

-As is the case with most of my DIY decor projects I didn't want to spend a fortune and love getting stuck into some home DIY projects so I researched low price units that I could 'hack', like I had done in the past with my BILLY bookcase hack and thought I'd hit gold when I came across the BRUSALI cabinets on the IKEA website.
+As is the case with most of my money-saving decor, I didn't want to spend a fortune and love getting stuck into some home DIY projects so I researched low-price units that I could 'hack', like I had done in the past with my BILLY bookcase hack and thought I'd hit gold when I came across the BRUSALI cabinets on the IKEA website.

 The units are actually quite tall ( and I wanted there to be more of a difference between the height of the mantle and the top of the units, so I cut the legs off which dropped them down a few inches.
 I also wasn't a fan of the base of these units as they weren't on a plinth with built in skirting like the more expensive HAVSTA range so I decided to add skirting to mine but more on that later.